Office: United Nations Institute for Disarmament Research (UNIDIR)

 III.
 Schedule for the proposed work

 A workplan for the duration of the contract will be established within the first two weeks of the contract.
-The Associate Researcher will have regular communication with the Programme Lead in order to set assignments within the workplan and monitor progress.
-The Associate Researcher will inform the Programme Lead if there are any issues concerning meeting agreed deliverables and deadlines.
+The Senior Researcher will have regular communication with the WMD Programme Lead to monitor progress on assignments.
+The Senior Researcher will inform the WMD Programme Lead if there are any issues concerning meeting agreed deadlines.

 Planning & Organizing: Develops clear goals that are consistent with agreed strategies; identifies priority activities and assignments; adjusts priorities as required; allocates appropriate amount of time and resources for completing work; foresees risks and allows for contingencies when planning; monitors and adjusts plans and actions as necessary; uses time efficiently.